cedx/akismet.js/README.md

   Options:

     -h, --help               output usage information
     -v, --version            output the version number
-    -p, --port <port>     port that the server should run on [3000] -H, --host <host>     host that the server should run on [0.0.0.0] -r, --redirect <url>  the URL to redirect when a request is unhandled -u, --user <user>     user to drop privileges to once server socket is bound --silent              silence the log output from the server
+    -a, --address <address>  address that the Akismet server should run on [0.0.0.0] -p, --port <port>        port that the Akismet server should run on [3000] -r, --redirect <url>     the URL to redirect when a request is unhandled -u, --user <user>        user to drop privileges to once server socket is bound --silent                 silence the log output from the server
 ```

 ## Unit Tests